 BP’s aim is to enhance both public knowledge and Gulf-related scientific research by providing access to environmental data that reflect conditions in the Gulf following the 2010 Deepwater Horizon accident.
 The data are presented without interpretation.

-More datasets releases are planned in 2014.
+More dataset releases are planned in 2015.
 Data to be released later include samples that are in various stages of analysis, validation, and quality control review by government agencies.
 Once these reviews are completed and the data are released to BP, the company plans to make the data available.

 State and federal agencies and BP collected the data through studies in four general categories: